 Recognizing the increasing need for specialization, Miami Law offers students a wide range of options to expand their study through joint degrees offered in cooperation with the University’s renowned graduate schools.
-Miami Law additionally offers its own J.D./LL.M. joint degrees and certificate programs for students looking to specialize in a range of areas.
+Miami Law additionally offers its own J.D./LL.M. joint degrees for students looking to specialize in a range of areas.

 ARTS / ENTERTAINMENT / SPORTS

 Certificate Business and Financial Law

 J.D./LL.M. - Real Property Development

 J.D./LL.M. - Taxation

 JD/M.B.A./LL.M.—For undergraduate business majors, unique triple degree programs allow three degrees to be obtained in just four years.